 - If you opt to buy insurance, the minimum liability coverage under Virginia law is $30,000 in bodily injury or death to one person and $60,000 in total bodily injury/death per accident, plus property damage coverage of up to $20,000.

 If you are the victim of an accident and the other driver carries only the minimum insurance, you may be covered by your own Underinsured Motorist (UIM) policy.
-Your insurance would pay the difference if your losses exceed their coverage.
+Your insurance may pay the difference if your losses exceeded their coverage.

-Why should I call an attorney before I report the accident to my insurance company?
+Why should I call an attorney if I am already reporting the accident to my insurance company?